paxswill/am335x-updater/README.md

 BeagleBones).
 It handles both the SPL (aka MLO) and full U-Boot files that are placed directly on a block device (as opposed to the boot method that allows files to be put on the first FAT partition).

+# Requirements:
+The device tree compiler (`dtc`) needs to be accessible, as well as pyYAML.
+You can install both on Debian-based systems with `sudo apt update && sudo apt install -y device-tree-compiler python3-yaml`.

+At the moment the script requires Python 3.8, but I'm working to add 3.7 compatibility soon.